dclong/blog/misc/content/2020/06/write-documentation-for-python-packages-using-sphinx.markdown

                 "sphinx.ext.doctest",
             ]

-3. Run the following command in the root directory of your Python project (taking [xinstall](https://github.com/dclong/xinstall) as an example) to generate docs from docstrings
+3. Run the following command in the `docs` directory to generate documentation from docstrings.
+    Notice that the command `sphinx-apidoc` does not extract docstrings from your source code but instead generate a RST file to tell Sphinx to use docstrings when building the docs.
-    (you only have to do this once).
+    So you only have to run the command `aphinx-apidoc` once.

         :::bash
+        # if build and source are NOT separated
+        sphinx-apidoc -f -o ./ ../proj_name
+        # if build and source are separated
-        sphinx-apidoc -f -o docs/ xinstall
+        sphinx-apidoc -f -o source/ ../proj_name

+    A file named `modules.rst` (together with some other RST files) will be generated.
+    Include it into the file `index.rst`.

+4. Add more RST files into `index.rst` if necessary.

-4. Run the following command in the `docs` directory to generate HTML documentation.
+5. Run the following command in the `docs` directory to generate HTML documentation.

         :::bash
         make clean && make html